Spirent-Terraform-Modules/terraform-aws-aion/README.md

 2. Click _Install Entitlements_
 3. Use one of the following methods to add entitlements (#1 is prefered)
    1. Login to <your_org>.spirentaion.com and select entitlements to host in the new instance\
       **Note:** Hosted entitlements should be released before destroying the instance.
-As a convenience 'terraform destroy' will unhost remaining entitlements.
+As a convenience `terraform destroy` will unhost remaining entitlements.
 However, if instance state is manually manipulated you may need to contact Spirent support to release enitlements for you.
    2. Install a license entitlement file obtained from Spirent support

 #### Add Products